White Guy insists on finding Chinese restaurant with “authentic” General Tso’s Chicken - The Beaverton

 Surprisingly, Fisher’s friends are all completely on board with trying something more authentic and have suggested a number of places in Chinatown or even Scarborough that they’re all happy to trek out to.
 True to his insistence on actual authenticity, however, Fisher has researched each suggestion and rejected them:

 “Mike suggested something called Dim Sum and I was all like, “Nice try Mike, if it ain’t got black bean sauce, it ain’t Chinese.”
 Fisher bragged, “And they’re not even trying.
 Tyler gave me the name of a place and within two minutes Google was telling me it was Cantonese food, not Chinese.
 Did they think I wasn’t going to check?!
 And one of them even has tea on the menu.
-What is this, ?!”
+What is this, England?!”

 At press time, Fisher confirmed that he’d be willing to lower his standards a bit but wouldn’t compromise on finding somewhere which freshly baked its fortune cookies that day.